-Each sections contains step-by-step instructions on how to setup your WiFi Sensor for use with MQTT.
+Each sections contains step-by-step instructions on how to setup the WiFi Sensor for use with MQTT.
 Follow the sections in order for a stress free, easy setup.

 Step 1.
 Establish a MQTT Broker

-When your WiFi sensor begins transmitting data, it needs a place to transmit that data to.
+When the WiFi sensor begins transmitting data, it needs a location to transmit data to.
 It needs a broker.
-Therefore, we will be creating a channel on beebotte.com.
-You may prefer a different broker, but for this example, we will be using beebotte.
-It is a valid, free MQTT broker and is easy to use.
+Therefore, a channel must be created on beebotte.com.
+Although a different broker can be used, this guide uses beebotte for example.
+It is a free, valid MQTT broker that happens to be easy to use.

 To begin, go to Beebotte.com and register a new free account.

 Create a channel.
-The name of the channel is up to you, as well as the configured resources.
+The name of the channel is optional for the user, as well as the name of configured resources.

-My channel name is Josh_Cloud and the configured resource is Test_Hub.
+The channel name for this example is Josh_Cloud and the configured resource is titled as Test_Hub.

-You should then see your channel listed in the Channels tab.
+The newly created channel will then be listed in the Channels tab.

-To find this, open the channel you just made.
-I would click Josh_Cloud.
+To find this, open the channel that was just created by clicking on it.

-Here, we will need to copy the Channel Token.
-It is needed to configure the settings on our sensor.
-This token should not be shared with anyone.
+Copy the Channel Token.
+It is needed to configure the settings on the sensor.
+This token should not be shared.

 Be sure to copy from where it initially says Token in black lettering, all the way until the end of the token code.
-It will need to look like this when we enter it in later:
+It look like this when entered in later:

 Step 2.
 Setup NCD WiFi Sensor

-While the device is in setup mode, open the WiFi network preferences on your computer and scan for WiFi networks.
+While the device is in setup mode, open the WiFi network preferences and scan for WiFi networks.
 The Sensor should show up in the WiFi network scan as NCD_MQTT_Sensor.